Farmworker Appreciation Day

 This strike would last for several years but would lead to the formation of the United Farm Workers (UFW) Union.
 These groups would advocate for the rights of farmworkers and help to improve working conditions for thousands of farm laborers.

-In 1966, the UFW would create and celebrated Farmworkers Appreciation Day for the first time.
-However, that celebration would be observed in September of that year.
-It was observed on the feast day of Our Lady of Mercy — which just so happens to be the patron saint of farmers and farmhands.
+In 1966, the UFW created and celebrated Farmworker Appreciation Day for the first time.
+However, that celebration was observed in September of that year.
+It was observed on the feast day of Our Lady of Mercy — who just so happens to be the patron saint of farmers and farmhands.

-In 1994, U.S. President Bill Clinton would sign a proclamation that would designate August 6th as National Farmworkers Appreciation Day.
+In 1994, U.S. President Bill Clinton signed a proclamation that would designate August 6th as National Farmworkers Appreciation Day.

 Observing Farmworker Appreciation Day

-This is a holiday that’s dedicated to thanking the farmworkers that make huge contributions to the world’s food supply.
-It’s a day to thank farmworkers for all of this hard work.
+This holiday is dedicated to thanking the farmworkers who make huge contributions to the world’s food supply.
+It’s a day to thank farmworkers for all their hard work.
 Since we understand that not everyone has the opportunity to thank these farmworkers in person, people willing to celebrate this day can thank them through the Internet using the hashtag #FarmworkerAppreciationDay.

 The sooner we realize that farmworkers are extremely important to our way of life, the sooner we can make sure that they are given the support they deserve.
 And Farmworker Appreciation Day is a great way for people to start that journey.